lizadams/CMAQ-WS/content/6-verdi-cmaq/b-run-verdi/index.en.md

 ---
-title: "Use VERDI to visualize the change in Ozone and PM2.5 due to reducing emissions from PT_EGU sources in New York"
+title: "Use VERDI to visualize the change in SO2 and NO2 due to reducing emissions from PT_EGU sources in New York"
 weight: 20
 ---